BrandonXu6106/obsidianpublish/content/thoughts/Design Justice.md

 Neoliberal, technocentric ideas about the city as a machine or as a software system waiting to be optimized have become increasingly prominent.
 Citizens should not be reduced to users through the lens of neoliberal governmentality.

-First consider what already works at the community level, and to steer students away from the pitfalls of [[Technosolutionism|technosolutionism]] and technochauvanism
+First consider what already works at the community level, and to steer students away from the pitfalls of [[Technosolutionism.md|technosolutionism]] and technochauvanism

 ### Attention